tos1121/grunt-include-files/README.md

 <!-- /include -->
 ```

-When includeSource is run it will keep the include comments and only update the includes inside it.
+When includeFiles is run it will keep the include comments and only update the includes inside it.

 This works the same way for Less/Sass, by using `// /include`.